cognitive-catalyst/WA-Testing-Tool/notebook_ws/GettingStarted.md

 > 6.4.
 The project token is an authorization token that is used to access project resources like data sources, connections, and used by platform APIs.

 > 6.5.
-Make sure to "Run' the cell with your token to initialize the project token into variables.
+Make sure to "Run" the cell with your token to initialize the project token into variables.
   Example of the first cell (project token cell)
   ![step6.5](images/step6.5.png)